 Student loans often feel like financial traps, and taking on another loan to pay them off can seem like trading one financial leash for another.
-With Sell & Stay, you release yourself from a major debt.
+With a sale-leaseback program, you release yourself from a major debt.
 No more worrying about whether the government is going to come after you to get that money back – you’re not on the hook for it anymore.